Foreign travel advice

 Be vigilant and keep a low profile when moving around the country, particularly if you’re travelling alone.
 The long-standing policy of the British government is not to make substantive concessions to hostage takers.
 The British government considers that paying ransoms and releasing prisoners increases the risk of further hostage-taking.

-Foreigners are the preferred targets for pickpockets and muggers.
+However, foreigners are preferred targets for pickpockets and muggers.
 You should be vigilant when travelling around the city.

 In many parts of Madagascar, aspects of daily life are regulated by taboos, known as ‘fady’.
 These vary from one region to another.
 Fady can range from forbidden foods to restrictions on clothing.
 Some areas subject to fady may be forbidden to foreigners.
 If you intend to visit remote areas, seek advice either locally or from your tour operator and respect local fady to avoid causing offence.